STAMP AND COIN GALLERIES©

 Normal stamp Black 100% omitted

-Jay has handled world-class rarities, famous errors, proofs, essays, covers, 19th/20th century classics, unique treasures, one-of-a-kind showpieces.
+Jay has handled world-class rarities, famous errors, proofs, essays, covers, 19th and 20th century classics, unique treasures, one-of-a-kind showpieces.
 Jay has bought and sold perhaps 300 U.S. inverted centers, probably more than any other dealer except major auction houses.
 Most collectors and dealers have never owned even one prized inverted center in their lifetime.

 24¢ 1869 Pictorial INVERTED CENTER - depicting 23 Founders at the signing